REGATTE/PX4-Fast-Planner/README.md

 ## Installation

+Install all requirements by `pip3 install -r requirements.txt`

 Use the bash files in [Installation Folder](/installation).
 Will only run on **Ubuntu 20.04**.

 Run [Main.sh](/installation/main.sh) to install all the requirements.